esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 - Epoch: Since SCOoOTER may speculate, we must be able to detect wrong-path instructions.
 Each instruction is tagged with an Epoch value and every unit which may be affected by flushes has an epoch register.
 When a flush is notified to a unit, it increments its epoch register.
 Hence all instructions on the redirected path will have a different epoch value.
 This architecture allows us to asynchronously notify units of flushes and still maintain correct execution.

 - Tag: To keep track of an instruction during execution, a tag is attached to it.
 The tag is derived from the occupied memory cell in the reorder buffer.
-The tag marks whichresult is meant for which rob entry.
+The tag marks which result is meant for which rob entry.

 ## Architecture